ITU-BDSA2025-GROUP5/Chirp/docs/report.md

 ## User activities

 ## Sequence of functionality/calls trough _Chirp!_
 This illustrates the flow of messages and data sent through our Chirp application.
-It is ilustrated for a unauthorized user sending a HTTP request to root endpoint, and end up with a completely rendered web-page returned to the user.
+It is ilustrated for a unauthorized user sending a HTTP request to root endpoint, and ending up with a completely rendered web-page returned to the user.
 ![Sequence Diagram for Chirp unauthorized user](images/Sequence_diagram.jpg)

+Small comments on the middleware pipeline:
+Requests also go through the middlewares UseExceptionHandler()
+UseHsts()
+UseHttpsRedirection()
+When the app is not in development

+We have chosen to show the process of going through middlewares as self-messages.

+The middleware pipeline and Server/Kestrel lifeline is added as lifelines to completely show how the request is handled in ASP.NET (see figure 3.1 p.
+32 ASP.NET Core IN ACTION third edition)

 # Process